 Template & elements

 Once we were done with the experiments, we moved on to create the template itself.
-However, together with all the layouts, grid systems and more, we also had to create some additional elements like icons and chart templates to help support the teams at tbi.
+Even so, together with all the layouts, grid systems and more, we also had to create some additional elements like icons and chart templates to help support the teams at tbi.

 Step 3